7 Black Friday Scams To Avoid This Year

 Be cautious when shopping online using auctions and classified ads.
 This could lead to Craigslist scams, OfferUp scams, and Facebook Marketplace scams, to mention three examples.
 Many fake sites crop up, especially as the holidays are near.
 To be sure that the site or an individual seller is on the up and up, do an internet search for their name, username, email address, or any other identifying factors.
 You may be shocked by what you find.

-For the end, watch the video below to see a consumer exposing borderline legal products that everyone falls for this Black Friday:
+Watch the video below to see a consumer exposing borderline legal products that everyone falls for this Black Friday:

 Black Friday Deals Scams: How To Avoid